For Students and Parents

 FACILITIES

-The campus has a 500 seat concert hall, a 70 seat performance space, and chamber music rehearsal cabins.
-The dining room, snack bar, student common area, music library, mailboxes, office, and infirmary are all located in the Main House.
+The campus has a 400 seat concert hall, a 70 seat performance space, and chamber music rehearsal cabins.
+The dining room, canteen, student common area, music library, mailboxes, and health center are all located in the Main House.
+The Main Office is a standalone cabin located in the center of campus.

 DINING

-Three homemade meals are provided each day including vegetarian/vegan options.
-An afternoon snack is available.
+Three meals are provided each day including vegetarian, vegan, and gluten free options.
 Bottled spring water dispensers are available in each dorm and in the dining room.
 Our kitchen staff is notified of food allergies and the food is labeled if these ingredients are present.
-Please note that due to the large volume of food preparation, the kitchen is unable to prepare special foods for individual dietary needs.
+Please note that due to the large volume of food preparation, the kitchen is unable to prepare special foods for individual dietary needs, but works with students to have a range of food available to meet dietary needs.

 RECREATION

-On-campus recreation includes table tennis, badminton, basketball, and soccer.
+On-campus recreation includes tennis, badminton, basketball, and soccer.
 The Sally Thomas Recreation Center hosts indoor table tennis, pool table, board games and card game areas.
-The Common Room in the Main House has books, board games, card games, puzzles, and Wi-Fi.
+The Common Room in the Main House has a reading library, board games, card games and puzzles.

 LEAVING CAMPUS

-Students under age 18 are not allowed to leave campus without parental, faculty, or counselor supervision.
-This includes walking on County Route 10.
+Students under age 18 are not allowed to leave campus without parental, staff, or counselor supervision.
+They may leave campus to participate in campus life activities and field trips.
+Students under 18 are not permitted to walk on or cross County Route 10 without supervision.

 ON-CAMPUS HOUSING